peridigm/peridigm/doc/RunningSimulations.md

 # Running Simulations with Peridigm

 Peridigm is run from the command line and requires both an input deck (text file) and a discretization.
-Input decks may be in either `.xml` format or `.peridigm` format.
+Input decks may be in either `.yaml` format or `.peridigm` format.
 The content of both file formats is identical, the main difference is that the `.peridigm` format is more human-readable.

 An example command for running Peridigm: